s-process Enirchment of Ultrafaint Dwarf Galaxies: Results

+In the fiducial model, {\it s}-process element production occurs only in AGB stars.
+The yields table is obtained from the FRUITY database \citep{2015Cristallo_FRUITY, 2016Cristallo_FRUITY}.
+We do not consider {\it r}-process enrichment.
+Here we compare our simulated results to UFD stars with Ba or Sr detections.
+There are some observations only with upper limits.
+We do not consider these stars for now since most upper limits are meaninglessly high due to poor data quality, but discuss implications further below.

-The abundance of s-process elements show large variation even among our simulated UFDs, which are uncontaminated by r-process enrichment.
-Ba and Sr abundances are higher in the large UFD than in the small UFD, even if we compare the stars with similar Fe abundances.
+The abundances of {\it s}-process elements show large variation even among our simulated UFDs, which are uncontaminated by {\it r}-process enrichment.
+Ba and Sr abundances are higher in the L-UFD than in M- and S- UFDs, even if we compare stars with similar Fe abundances.
 The different abundances reflect the difference in the star formation histories.
-The large UFD forms stars for 600 Myr, whereas the small UFD quenches after 300 Myr of star formation.
-In galaxies with long star formation duration, elements that low-mass stars synthesize are taken into the stars that form later.
-Therefore the abundances of {\it s-}process elements are higher in the large UFD due to the larger contribution from low-mass stars.
+The L-UFD forms stars for 500\,Myr, whereas the M- and S- UFDs cease their star formation after 150\,Myr from their first stellar production.
+In galaxies with long star formation duration, elements that low-mass stars synthesise are incorporated only into stars that form much later.
+Therefore, the abundances of {\it s-}process elements are higher in the L-UFD due to the larger contribution from low-mass stars.